skullington4/pure-threads/README.md

 https://pure-threads.herokuapp.com
 This website is a clothing retail store.
 You are able to log in using your google account, browse items, rate items, add items to the cart and purchase your items!

-Technologies used: Node.JS, Express.js, HTML, CSS, OAuth
+Technologies used: Node.JS, Express.js, HTML, CSS, MongoDB, Mongoose, OAuth

 Screenshots: